pycage/shellfish/doc/tutorial/ui-timer.md

 ### The `Timer` Element

-The `Timer` element has a property `running` that controls if the timer is active.
+The {@link core.Timer Timer} element has a property `running` that controls if the timer is active.
 As long as `running` is `false`, which is the default value, the timer does nothing.